rahmanMo/MCEG-GUI/README.md

 ## Workflow

- - workerSTG*.js   pull data from drop location of stage environment every 16 second, by running a python script (workerSTG*.py) which pushes data into specified mongodb database and collection.
+ - stg*DataFeed.py  pulls data from drop location of stage environment every 30 second for 8 days worth (yesterday + 7 days ahead) which pushes data into local mongodb database.
  - Express backend serves json data to Angular client.
 **Note:** Home component can generate csv file that can be fed into jenkins for mass event trigger on flights.